MislavJaksic/Knowledge-Repository/Thinking/Writing/DungeonWorld/Manual/README.md

+## Dungeon World

+### Chapter 2: Playing the Game

+#### Making Moves

+#### Harm and Healing

+#### Magic

+#### Character Change

+The world changes.
+So do the characters by gaining XP.
+The character's sheet should change if the character changes in fiction and the other way around.
+If a character gains an ability, it should be obvious why.

+Explore, fight and gather treasure.
+Acting according to your alignment grants you extra XP:

+Characters can gain moves and abilities of other classes including starting moves.

+Instead of taking level 11th you either:
+* Retire to safety: play a new character
+* Take on an apprentice: play a character alongside your current one
+* Change entirely to a new class: keeping your ability scores, race, HP, and whatever moves you and the GM agree are core to who your character is

+#### Bonds

+Feelings, thoughts, and shared history that tie the adventure party together.

+ToDo

+Hint: for experienced groups you can use [Flags](https://rpg.divnull.com/wiki/index.php?title=Dungeon_World_Flags) instead

+#### Alignment

+Character’s way of thinking and moral compass.

+The player must have a reason for the alignment change which they can explain to the other players.

+#### Hirelings

+Hirelings are:
+* venture along with adventurers into the gloom and danger for money, glory, or stranger needs
+* they help characters in return for pay
+* players use them as a resource
+* to GMs they are a useful face characters can turn to

+Hirelings aren't heroes but they can become one by being a replacement character.
+They are a Skill, a Cost and Loyalty.
+No hireling works for free!

+There is a Order Hireling move.

+#### Making a Hireling

+#### The Adventurer’s Life

 ### Chapter 13: GM

 Dungeon World is designed for a world of elves, orcs, dragons and magic where dark dangers mix with lighthearted adventure.